Faith Formation for

 Consider the “Three E’s” that help us welcome a child’s participation in worship:

 - Educate: It is our joy and hope that children will feel welcome to worship in ways that uniquely appeal to their cognitive development.
-Each week a variety of books related to the theme of the day, as well as “Celebrate!” inserts that help children follow along with the liturgy, are provided.
+We have a children's message each Sunday to help our children feel welcome, learn in a way that is curtailed to them, and have space with the pastor/leader that is unique to them.

 - Engage: Being up front is a great way for children to see, hear, learn, and participate in worship!
 Each week there will be a variety of different ways to capture the imagination of our children through the sharing of scripture, music, dancing, coloring pages, puzzles, and more.